 As the coffee grinds are fully immersed in a French press, it allows a fuller flavor extraction from the coffee beans.

+When learning how to use a French Press, always start with the right water.
 The water temperature for brewing coffee in a French press is very important.
 The perfect brewing temperature for coffee is 190-195F, or around 95C.
 Never use boiling water to brew coffee as it can burn the coffee beans.
-You will notice a scorched and off-flavor, masking the natural flavours of the coffee beans.
+You will notice a scorched and off-flavor, masking the natural or even sweet flavours of the coffee beans.
 If you don’t have a thermometer, get water to a boil, and allow it to stand for approximately 1 minute before adding to your coffee for brewing.

 Always use course ground coffee to prevent grains from slipping by or plugging the stainless-steel filter.
 Fine ground coffee can plug up the screen and pose a safety hazard when pressing down the plunger.